recallai/sample-apps/verifying_requests_from_recall/README.md

 After it's running, copy the ngrok URL (e.g. `somehash.ngrok.app`).
 You'll need just the domain without the `https://` prefix.

-### 3. Create a bot
+### 4. Create a bot

 A bot is what joins the meeting and streams audio data to your server.
 You can create one using the `run.sh` script or manually with curl.

 #### Option A: Using run.sh (recommended)

-1. Copy the `.env.sample` and rename it to `.env`.
-Then fill out the variables listed in the file.

-2. Create a new terminal and run the script:
+In a new terminal, run the script:

 ```bash
 chmod +x run.sh